Daniel-Chin/Python_Lib/readme.md

 ### To the Earth/To the Earth V8.py
 A game by Daniel.

+My personal second / third python project.
+You can see a lot of bad coding styles.

 Updates description:
     V3:
         + Added: new weapon = Holy Sickle